For more information about anything on this page, contact the Inclusive Services Librarian at (630) 279-8696 or email firstname.lastname@example.org.

 Combining extensive background material with practical language instruction, this is the user-friendly way to start signing.

 - Ask us about the National Library Service for the Blind and Print Disabled.
 If you are eligible, we can help you register for this service, which provides digital audiobooks and players, Braille books and other assistive devices to its members.
-For more information contact the Inclusive Services Coordinator at 630-279-8696 or email email@example.com.
+For more information contact the Inclusive Services Librarian at 630-279-8696 or email email@example.com.

 Websites for Caregivers of Children and Adults with Disabilities

 - The Autism Program of Illinois (TAP): The Autism Program of Illinois (TAP) Service Network is the largest comprehensive statewide provider of autism services in the country.
 A collaboration of 17 agencies operate 19 centers across the state to provide services to children, families, educators, day care providers, and medical professionals.

 - Targeting Autism: Links from the Resource page of the Illinois State Library Targeting Autism Web site.
 Includes information about how to find local agencies, apply for benefits, and other information resources for parents and caregivers of children and adults with autism and other intellectual disabilities.